geneontology/geneontology.github.io/_docs/tools-guide.md

 ---

-> This page is intended to enable users to query the ontology and annotations using the GO APIs
+> This page documents various ways to query the ontology and annotations using the GO APIs

 ---